Nonstabilizerness of Permutationally Invariant Systems

 As shown in Fig.~\ref{fig:sre-lmg}(b) for systems up to $N = 160$ spins, the SRE follows a power-law scaling of the form $\mathcal{M}_2 \sim N^\beta$ with $\beta \ge 0$.
-The scaling exponent vanishes in the area-law phase, see red line with diamonds, and is close to one in the volume-law phase (see blue line with dots, orange line with triangles).
-At the transition (green line with squares), the scaling with $N$ looks sub-extensive; however, the current sizes do not allow us to make a precise statement~\footnote{Near the critical point, due to finite-size effects, we also observe a super-extensive region with an exponent $\beta > 1$.}.
+The scaling exponent vanishes in the area-law phase, see red line with diamonds, and is close to one in the volume-law phase (see blue line with dots, orange line with triangles), see also Tab.~\ref{tab:lmg-exponents}.
+At the transition (green line with squares), the scaling with $N$ only looks sub-extensive due to finite-size effects, but mean-field theory~\cite{Note3} tells us that the SRE is extensive.
+Near the critical point, due to finite-size effects, we also observe a super-extensive region with an exponent $\beta > 1$, inconsistent with the mean-field predictions.
 The bound $\mathcal{M}_2 < N \ln 2$ is always satisfied~\cite{leone2022}.
-We also point out that the Hilbert-space reduction due to symmetry does not alter this bound, as opposed to the maximum amount of bipartite entanglement, which is instead limited by the subspace dimension, $S_{N/2}^{\text{(max)}} = \ln (N + 1) $.
-In fact, the maximum SRE is associated with a flat Pauli spectrum (except for the projection on the identity operator), which is allowed by permutation symmetry.

-\textit{Ferromagnetic p-spin model} --- The LMG model can be generalized to systems with infinite-range $p$-body interactions with $p > 2$, giving rise to the ferromagnetic $p$-spin model~\cite{derrida1981,gross1984}.
-Its Hamiltonian reads

-from which one can re-obtain the LMG model by setting $p = 2$.
-As opposed to the LMG, the $p$-spin model with $p>2$ undergoes a first-order quantum phase transition in its ground state as a function of the transverse field $\gamma$, separating the paramagnetic from the ferromagnetic phase.
-The value of the critical field depends on $p$ and has been derived using mean-field theory for all values of $p$~\cite{bapst2012}.
-The bipartite entanglement entropy obeys an area law everywhere and is discontinuous at the transition~\cite{filippone2011}.

-We show the SRE of the ground state of the $p$-spin model with $p = 3$ in Fig.~\ref{fig:sre-pspin}(a) as a function of $\gamma$.
-First, we see that, in the ferromagnetic phase, $\mathcal{M}_2$ grows with $\gamma$ and $N$, until the critical point of the MF transition is reached.
-At that point, the SRE is discontinuous and suddenly jumps to a value close to zero.
-In the ferromagnetic phase, the SRE grows with $N$, scaling as $\mathcal{M}_2 \sim N^\beta$ with $\beta \approx 1$, i.\,e., it is extensive.
-By contrast, in the paramagnetic region, the SRE decreases with $N$: the scaling exponent $\beta$ becomes negative, as shown in Fig.~\ref{fig:sre-pspin}(b), for systems up to $N = 160$ spins.
-Like for the LMG model, the stabilizer nullity is $\nu = 0$ only for $\gamma = 0$ (and eventually $\gamma = \infty$), while is $\nu = N$ for all other values of the transverse field.
-The average flatness follows $\mathcal{M}_2$~\cite{Note2}.